mosajjal/dnsmonster/README.md

 ```
 Usage of dnsmonster:
   -afpacketBuffersizeMb=64: Afpacket Buffersize in MB
-  -allowDomainsFile="": Only output domains matching items in the CSV file path
+  -allowDomainsFile="": Allow Domains logic input file.
+Can accept a URL (http:// or https://) or path
   -allowDomainsFileType="csv": allowDomainsFile type.
 Options: csv and hashtable.
 Hashtable is ONLY fqdn, csv can support fqdn, prefix and suffix logic but it's much slower
   -allowDomainsRefreshInterval=1m0s: Hot-Reload allowDomainsFile file interval
   -captureStatsDelay=1s: Duration to calculate interface stats